grunt-lucas/porytiles/Porytiles-1.x/README.md

 + Shell TAB completion for bash, zsh, and fish
 + Animation decompilation support in `decompile-{primary,secondary}` commands
 + And much more!

+## Tracking 2.x Progress
+In order to avoid triggering tons of irrelevant nightly builds, 2.x development will begin on a new branch called [`2.x/develop`](https://github.com/grunt-lucas/porytiles/tree/2.x/develop).
+Feel free to track progress and try out 2.x as it develops by pulling from this branch and building the project.
+We will keep this 2.x branch in sync with regular [`develop`]((https://github.com/grunt-lucas/porytiles/tree/develop)), and we may at certain points create preview 2.x releases.
+Please star and watch the repo if you want regular updates!